ABCs of Memphis In May: 2020 Edition

 a) Know someone on a BBQ team: If you do know someone, though, don’t abuse it.
 If your buddies are willing to let you in, awesome, but don’t try to bring a pack of friends with you.
 Also, mind your manners: your barbecue team friend is doing you a favor, so you should be as low maintenance as possible and definitely tip.

-b) You can also buy $16 ($20.44 with fees) “BBQ Alley” tickets in addition to your $10+fees Barbecue Cooking Competition admission ticket.
-This is new as of 2017.
-Read all the fine print and get tickets here (scroll down to the BBQ Alley section).
+b) You can also buy “BBQ Alley” tickets in addition to your $10+fees Barbecue Cooking Competition admission ticket.
+This relatively new portion of the event started in 2017.
+Read all the fine print and get tickets here once they are released (scroll down to the BBQ Alley section).

-M is for Music Fest: The Beale Street Music Festival (May ) is the official start of the Memphis in May madness.
-Check the lineup list here and the times and stages schedule here.
-But that’s not the only music going on for Memphis in May!
-Beloved Memphis-based rockers Lucero will take the stage, along with Al Kapone, Chinese Connection Dub Embassy, Love Light Orchestra, and many, many more peformers on May 25th for Celebrate Memphis.
+M is for Music Fest: The Beale Street Music Festival (May 1-3, 2020) is the official start of the Memphis in May madness.
+Check the lineup list here.
+The times and stages schedule will be shared closer to the date of the event.

 M is also for Mighty Lights: We got fancy lights on our bridges, now, y’all!
 There’ll be good views of these nightly light shows from Tom Lee Park during Memphis in May events.

 N is for You Need To Bring Some Things: OK, this is probably not the most clever N phrase, but I wanted to let you know what you’re allowed to bring into the park: Read the rules about what you can/can’t bring to BSMF here.
-Read more about WCBCC permitted items here and Celebrate Memphis here.
+Read more about WCBCC permitted items here.

 O is for Overheated: You’re going to be outside in a park with little shade in Memphis in May.
 Even if it’s not crazy hot outside, it’s still easy to get overheated.
 Drink water, find a cool place to sit, and quit when your body tells you to.

 Q is for Que-related Dance Contest: Don’t miss the Miss Piggy Idol contest on Thursday at the Barbecue Cooking Contest.
 There are costumes, there are props, there are men in dresses singing songs whose lyrics have been modified to be about pork.
-I am still laughing about a rendition of Miley Cyrus’ “Wrecking Ball” that became “Beans ‘n’ Slaw”.
+I am still laughing about a rendition of Miley Cyrus’ “Wrecking Ball” that became “Beans ‘n’ Slaw” several years ago.

-R is for Run, Great American: One of the newer events for Memphis in May, the Great American River Run is a 5K and half-marathon on May 25, 2019 with a course taking you through downtown and along the Mighty Mississippi in all its glory.
+R is for Run, Great American: The Great American River Run is a 5K and half-marathon on May 23, 2020 with a course taking you through downtown and along the Mighty Mississippi in all its glory.
 Learn more here.